 - Once you’ve finished exploring the site of Mandale Mine, follow the path back towards the river.
 Turn right and retrace your steps all the way back to the roadside.

-Although this Monyash walking route takes about 3 hours in total, with the different landmarks to see it’ll have probably taken you about 2 hours to get to Mandale Mine.
-But, will take just an hour or so to get back to the roadside assuming no stops.
+Although this Lathkill Dale circular walk route takes about 3 hours in total, with the different landmarks to see it’ll have probably taken you about 2 hours to get to Mandale Mine.

-No, Lathkill Dale Nature Reserve including the River Lathkill is an important habitat for many types wildlife and plants.
-Humans and their pets should stay out of the water to protect the habitat and ecosystem.
+The area is an important habitat for many types of wildlife and plants.
+As such, people and their pets should stay out of the water to protect the habitat and ecosystem.

 Also, don’t be surprised to see the higher parts of the river can dry up in the summer months.

 Yes, the walking route keeps to public right-of-way footpaths.
 These allow access year-round.

 During and after periods of heavy rain, parts of the footpath can be flooded preventing access.
 The flooding can also make it impossible to tell where a flooded footpath ends and the deeper river begins.
 Particularly, as the water is often muddy.